-Creative Digital Solutions: Dive into the world of digital creativity and innovation.
-Explore how digital solutions can be harnessed in creative and enterprising ways, enhancing your ability to think critically and problem-solve.
+Creative Digital Solutions: Learn how to use ICT in creative and enterprising ways, enhancing your ability to think critically and solve problems.

-Introduction to Programming: Uncover the basics of programming and coding.
-Understand programming concepts such as sequence, selection, and iteration, which form the building blocks of creating software and applications.
+Introduction to Programming: Discover the basics of Python programming, including key concepts such as sequence, selection, and iteration, which are the building blocks of creating software and applications.